siddhant-k08/scaffold-eth-0g/README.md

 yarn deploy
 ```

-This command deploys a test smart contract to the Rootstock testnet network.
+This command deploys a test smart contract to the 0G testnet network.
 The contract is located in `packages/hardhat/contracts` and can be modified to suit your needs.
 The `yarn deploy` command uses the deploy script located in `packages/hardhat/deploy` to deploy the contract to the network.
 You can also customize the deploy script.

 5. Setup `.env` file for Next.js app (optional):